Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Coefficient of predictive ability ( )

-In words, CPA equals the area under the UROC curve. \end{definition}
+In words, $\CPA$ equals the area under the UROC curve. \end{definition}

-Importantly, ROC movies, UROC curves, and CPA satisfy a fundamental requirement on any generalization of ROC curves and AUC, in that they reduce to the classical notions when applied to a binary problem, whence $m = 2$ in \eqref{eq:UROC} and \eqref{eq:CPA}, respectively.
+Importantly, ROC movies, UROC curves, and $\CPA$ satisfy a fundamental requirement on any generalization of ROC curves and $\AUC$, in that they reduce to the classical notions when applied to a binary problem, whence $m = 2$ in \eqref{eq:UROC} and \eqref{eq:CPA}, respectively.
+Another requirement that we consider essential is that, when both the feature values $x_1, \ldots, x_n$ and the outcomes $y_1, \ldots, y_n$ are pairwise distinct, the value of a performance measure remains unchanged if we transpose the roles of the feature and the outcome.
+As we will see, this is true under our specific choice \eqref{eq:w} of the weights $w_c$ in the defining formula \eqref{eq:CPA} for $\CPA$, but is not true under other choices, such as in the case of equal weights.